YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -DBG
 ~~~~

 Produces verbose output to help with debugging.
+We recommend using :ref:`VERBOSE <freeze-verbose>` instead.

 .. _freeze-online: